dangoldbj/openclaw-simplex/README.md

 ## Security model

-- Channel-level sender gating via `dmPolicy` and `allowFrom`
+- Reachability starts with a SimpleX invite or address link
-- Pairing-based approval flow — new contacts require explicit acceptance
+- OpenClaw applies sender gating via `dmPolicy`, `allowFrom`, and group policy
-- Explicit control over runtime boundaries — OpenClaw does not auto-spawn processes
+- Pairing-based approval can require explicit acceptance before a new contact can trigger the agent
-- No reliance on external messaging APIs
+- OpenClaw does not auto-spawn `simplex-chat`; runtime control stays explicit
-- No bot registration or platform-bound identifier for the agent
+- The plugin does not depend on a platform bot registry or hosted messaging API

 ---